-A relational approach to healing
+a relational approach to healing

 What is therapy?

-Psychotherapy, often referred to simply as ‘therapy’ is an allied health profession offered by a mental health practitioner.
+Psychotherapy, often referred to simply as ‘therapy’ is a an allied health treatment approach offered by a qualified mental health practitioner.
+Psychotherapists are professionals who have completed academic and experiential training which qualifies them for accreditation with their professional body.

 Some of the elements I integrate in my work include: